 This study made it possible to compare the uncertainty of different methods of estimating SWE.
 The uncertainty of the studied methods is quantified from two measures of dispersion, i.e., the coefficient of variation (CV) and the uncertainty due to instruments, which leads to different interpretations.
-For snow samplers, where several measurements were made every field trip, a calculation of the standard deviation and the coefficient of variation could be done to represent the uncertainty.
-While only one snow pit was produced each field trip, it was not possible to calculate a coefficient of variation.
-To allow all methods to be compared with one another, the uncertainty due to instruments was calculated for each method according to the principles of propagation of uncertainties.
+For snow samplers where several measurements were made every field trip, a calculation of the standard deviation and the coefficient of variation could be done to represent the uncertainty.
+While only one snow pit was produced each field trip, the uncertainty due to instruments was calculated for each method according to the principles of propagation of uncertainties that would allow methods to be compared with one another.
+These are two results representing the measurement uncertainty, but the interpretation of these measures of variation is different.
 The CV is evaluated from the repeatability of the measurements that are carried out, and therefore is included without distinguishing many random and systematic effects that are associated with uncertainty, such as the effects of snow and weather conditions when data are collected or the bias that is related to the observer who is performing the measurement.
 We can therefore assume that the CV overestimate the absolute uncertainty of a measurement method.
 Yet, the uncertainty due to instruments can underestimate the uncertainty of a measurement method (Lindberg, 2000).
 It only considers the precision of the instruments that are used to calculate the SWE.
 This corresponds to a theoretical uncertainty that can be calculated without being based upon field measurements, but only on the methodology being employed (i.e., instruments and equations being used).
-This difference may explain why snow samplers, for which the uncertainty was estimated using both methods, had an absolute uncertainty due to instruments lower than the CV.
-Since the uncertainty due to instruments for snow samplers always have the same absolute value regardless of the snow depth, the SWE needs to exceed 336 mm, 212 mm and 131 mm for SFS, HQS and ULS respectively, for the uncertainty estimated by the CV to be higher than the uncertainty due to instruments.
+This difference may explain why snow samplers, for which the uncertainty was estimated using both methods, had the lowest absolute uncertainty due to instruments.
+For example, for a SWE of 280 mm (approximately the average SWE), the absolute uncertainty that was obtained with the CV is \pm 16 mm, \pm 12 mm and \pm 12 mm of SWE for SFS, HQS and ULS, respectively.
+For uncertainty due to instruments, the results are \pm 20 mm, \pm 8 mm and \pm 6 mm of SWE for SFS, HQS and ULS, respectively.